chrisgrieser/obsidian-quadro/README.md

 ```

 **Extraction Templates (Extraction Types)**
-The available extraction types are determined by the subfolders of
+The available extraction types are determined by the sub-folders of
 `{vault-root}/Extractions/`.
 The fields that are created for filling in
-information are determined by the `Template.md` file located in that subfolder.
+information are determined by the `Template.md` file located in that sub-folder.
 For the example above, the Extraction Template looks like this:
 The corresponding template for the extraction type is located in the same
 folder, but has the filename `Template.md`.